Libraries

 }

-Implementing a WebView means you will not install our SDK directly into your app.
-Instead, you will use a WebView to load the Transact application into your mobile app or browser experience.
 The WebView will then communicate with the Atomic API via JavaScript loaded on the page.
 Within the context of a mobile app, you may use a WebView (for example, WKWebView on iOS) by building a self-hosted wrapper page.

 - Retrieve a new publicToken from

-- Add the publicToken to your configuration object
+/access-token - Add the publicToken to your configuration object

 - Stringify and base64 encode the entire configuration object